Scroll down to find stories segmented by the four core focus areas of our global impact strategy:

 An initiative of United Way of Central Alabama, Priority Veteran works to help veterans gain access to local, state and federal resources.
-The program began in 2013 with a $2 million grant from Supportive Services for Veteran Families.
+The program began with a $2 million grant from Supportive Services for Veteran Families.
 Since then, it has provided services to more than 1,750 homeless or near-homeless veterans in Alabama.

 Priority Veteran works to ensure that these heroes can find safe and permanent housing, and teaches them the skills they need to remain financially stable.
 One such hero is Bobby Dawson, a wheelchair-bound Gulf War veteran who has weaved in and out of stable housing since his discharge.
 Priority Veteran assisted him with paying his utility bills, applying for social security benefits and making his mobile home wheelchair accessible.

 “With United Way and Priority Veteran, it’s a blessing that there’s somebody out there who really cares for people who can’t do for themselves in their time of need,” Dawson said.
 “Without this program, I wouldn’t have survived.”